wakinget/dluxshera-sandbox/dLuxShera_Refactor_Working_Plan.md

 This roadmap gives us a structured, navigable documentation ecosystem: a conceptual top layer, a clear architecture layer, tutorial workflows, and well-isolated dev docs—with the Working Plan now appropriately placed under docs/dev/.

+- Devtools context snapshot (devtools/generate_context_snapshot.py) now groups ParamSpecs and transforms by system_id, calling out primitive vs derived keys and transform dependencies in the Markdown summary to keep demos aligned with the active registry.

 ---

 ## 23) Parking Lot